 During an emergency, the County's Public Information Office (PIO) sends out announcements to all television and radio stations that service the County, including WBAL and other local TV and radio stations.
 These announcements are then broadcast to residents.
 The County also has a Facebook page and Twitter account that residents can visit to get updates on emergency situations.
 For example, in September of every year, the County offers tips on how to prepare for emergencies during National Preparedness Month.

 The County also maintains a local flood warning system.
-This system consists of several rain and stream level gauges located strategically throughout the County.
-The gauges measure the "stage" or the elevation of the water surface.
-The gauges are monitored during storms to determine whether significant flooding can be expected.
+This system consists of several rain and stream level gages located strategically throughout the County.
+The gages measure the "stage" or the elevation of the water surface.
+The gages are monitored during storms to determine whether significant flooding can be expected.